axic/scrypt.js/README.md

 scrypt(key, salt, n, r, p, dklen, progressCb) // returns Buffer
 ```

+### The progress callback

-Note, the `progressCb` is not available on Node.
+This callback (`progressCb` in the above example) is not available on Node.

+Every 1000 iterations it will return an object with the following properties:
+- `current` - Current iteration number.
+- `total` - Total iterations.
+- `percent` - Progress in percentage (double).

 ## Other scrypt implementations